raphaelansino/COE127L-B1-Group7-Project/README.md

 <b><i>A partial requirement in COE127L</i></b>

-All codes are made with CODE::BLOCKS
+All codes are made with CODE::BLOCKS<br/>
 Not all files are compiled in windows, others are compiled in a Linux Terminal